 Lower ceiling heights of 9 and 10 feet still give the house a spacious feel.
 However, the thing I like best about this house?
 I can adjust the thermostat and lock all windows and doors on my phone when leaving the house and unlock them coming home.

 With so many new construction homes to choose from, it can seem daunting to choose which home is for you.
 Some people cannot read floorplans, and the first thing you need to do is eliminate some homes by their floorplan.
 If this is you, call me and let me find you homes with the features you like.

-Then you’ll want to decide if you want a one or two-story home.
+Then you’ll want to decide if you want a one, two, or three-story home.
 Wait!
 There are 3 story homes in Las Vegas!
 Land is expensive and a one-story home requires more land for its footprint than a two or three-story home.
 A one-story home will always cost more to build.

 Choosing A Brand New Construction Home

-Once you have chosen your price range and a type of floorplan, you need to know which area you want to live in.
+You need to know which area of the city you want to live in.
 If you don’t know areas, let us take you on a “3-hour tour.”
-That’s when we look at areas, and from there you’ll choose a home and lot that you like.
+That’s where you compare areas and amenities.

 Brand New Home Buyer Representation

 Builders – The first thing you should know is that the sales consultant at every brand new construction home model office works for the builder.
 Period.
 They do not represent you and never will represent you.

 They are nice and offer you drinks and cookies so you will buy their builder’s home.
 The builder’s contract will be in the builder’s favor, and in Las Vegas, a sales price is not negotiable.

 Some builders offer incentives to use their lender.
 Shop rates and fees and decide on a lender at a future point in time.
 Remember, their “deal” may not be a good deal – for you…